Meet the teachers whose classrooms are participating in Letters to a Pre-Scientist during the 2017-18 school year!

 My name is Julie Wojnar.
-I am currently a fifth grade Science and Social Studies teacher in Euclid, Ohio.
-I have been in education for 15 years, with many of those years teaching science.
+I am currently a fifth grade Science and Social Studies teacher in Euclid, Ohio, married, and with five daughters.
+I have been in education for over 18 years, with many of those years teaching science.
 I frequently work to develop creative ways to further engage my students in new learning opportunities.
-I am so thrilled to be involved in Letters to a Pre-Scientist this year!
-I look forward to the new opportunities my students will have.
+I am so thrilled to be involved in Letters to a Pre-Scientist for my second year!
+Last year my students loved the LPS program!
+I look forward to the new opportunities my new students will have.
 Participating in the program will increase the connections between their classroom learning and real world science experiences and science careers.
 My students are super excited too!

 My name is Joyce Yoon, and I teach 5th grade science and composition at Equitas Academy, Los Angeles.
 This is my third year working with Equitas, and I’m excited to continue LPS with the new students.
 Many of my students will be the first in their family to go to college.
 My hope is that through LPS, my students will break traditional views of what it means to look and sound like a scientist.
 I’m excited for what they will discover and learn through this program, and how this will push their love and curiosity for science.